Call us at 725-239-9966!

 Cypress is an intriguing lesser-known choice for shed cladding.
 The character of cypress varies widely from mostly clear vertical grain to swirls and pockets.
 This adaptability allows creative freedom when planning the look of your shed.
 Cypress performs well outdoors once properly dried and finished.

-If you appreciate varied grain patterns and unique rustic character, cypress can be an intriguing alternative to cedar or redwood for your backyard shed's covering Just be picky when sourcing boards or panels with vertical grain for optimal performance.
+If you appreciate varied grain patterns and unique rustic character, cypress can be an intriguing alternative to cedar or redwood for your backyard shed's covering.
+Just be picky when sourcing boards or panels with vertical grain for optimal performance.

 For shed builders on a tight budget, pine lumber and plywood offer the most cost-effective solution.
 While not as naturally decay-resistant as cedar or redwood, common construction-grade pine has sufficient durability when properly finished and maintained.
 Pine is readily available at local home centers in a variety of sizes.